Spartee/arcade-ai/examples/langgraph-ts/README.md

 To use different Arcade toolkits or queries:

-1. Modify the `toolkit` string in `arcade.tools.list` in `src/graph.ts` to include the desired toolkit (e.g., `["google", "github", "notion"]`)
+1. Modify the `toolkit` string in `arcade.tools.list` in `src/graph.ts` to include the desired toolkit (e.g., `["gmail", "github", "notion"]`)
 2. Change the default model in `src/configuration.ts`
 3. Update the system prompt in `src/prompts.ts`

 Currently supported Arcade toolkits:

 - GitHub
-- Google
+- Gmail
 - Notion
 - Reddit
 - X
-- And more
+- And many more

-You can check out our [Integrations](https://docs.arcade.dev/integrations) documentation for more information on how to integrate with other tools.
+You can check out our [Integrations](https://docs.arcade.dev/toolkits) documentation for more information on how to integrate with other tools.

 You can also create your own custom tools and integrate them with LangGraph.
 Check out our [Custom Tools](https://docs.arcade.dev/home/custom-tools) documentation for more information.